Amelia Bedelia (book): Summary

-When the couple returns home, Mrs. Rogers is bewildered that the chores have not been done in the way it was instructed and Amelia has wreaked havoc throughout their house.
-Mrs. Rogers is on the verge of firing Amelia when Mr. Rogers puts a bite of Amelia's lemon meringue pie into his wife's mouth.
-Mrs. Rogers finds it so delicious that she forgives Amelia and decides to continue to employ her and vows to write more explicit instructions in the future.
+When the couple returns home, Mrs. Rogers is infuriated that the chores have not been done in the way they were instructed and Amelia Bedelia has wreaked havoc throughout their house.
+Mrs. Rogers is on the verge of firing Amelia Bedelia when Mr. Rogers puts a bite of Amelia Bedelia's lemon meringue pie into his wife's mouth.
+Mrs. Rogers finds it so delicious that she forgives Amelia Bedelia and decides to continue to employ her and vows to write more explicit instructions in the future.

 Analysis

 Language

 Teaching guides incorporate Amelia Bedelia books into lessons on language – especially idioms – and reading comprehension.
 In Carol Wolchok's book The Reading Teacher, she outlines a lesson that teaches idioms to third graders with examples from Amelia Bedelia.
 School Media Activities Monthly published a lesson combining illustrations with instruction on figurative and literal language based on Amelia Bedelia.
-Examples of idiomatic language from Amelia Bedelia were also used in a study examining metalinguistic ability and whether or not it impacts a child's ability to determine meanings of words and/or phrases.
+Examples of idiomatic language from Amelia Bedelia were also used in a study examining metalinguistic ability and whether or not it affects a child's ability to determine meanings of words and/or phrases.